 The four weeks of Advent are a very special time in Germany.
 The days are short, and people invite each other over for an Adventskaffee (coffee and cake).
 A lighted Advent wreath sits on the table and the hosts serve a variety of cookies.
 These cookies are made ahead of time and stored for unexpected guests, reducing the host's work during a busy season.
 Special cakes, like stollen, which only show up at this time of year appear on the Plätzchenteller (Advent cookie platter).

 Christmas Eve is when presents are shared and people eat fish, often carp.
 Christmas Day (there’s actually two of them, 25th and 26th are both federal holidays) is for visiting family and feasting.
-Here are German recipes for Advent and Christmas.

 Ecumenical holidays abound as well.
 There are the Shützenfeste (sharp-shooting contests with accompanying festivals) in the north, Kermis (carnivals) on the Rhine, Wine Festivals all through the South.
 Fathers’ Day on the Day of the Ascension is a national hike for men.
-All of these days have their special foods and, of course, special drink.
+All of these days have their special foods and, of course, special drinks.